Which of the following is NOT a chemical property of metals? | Study Prep in Pearson+

 1

-Step 2: Analyze each option to determine if it involves a chemical change or reaction.
-For example, 'Formation of basic oxides' involves metals reacting with oxygen to form new compounds, which is a chemical property.
+Analyze each statement to determine if it describes a chemical or physical property:

-Step 3: Consider 'Ability to react with acids to produce hydrogen gas' — this describes a chemical reaction where metals react with acids, producing hydrogen gas, so it is a chemical property.
+1. "Metals can undergo oxidation to form metal oxides" involves a chemical reaction where metals react with oxygen, changing their chemical composition, so this is a chemical property.

-Step 4: Look at 'Tendency to lose electrons and form cations' — this describes the metal's behavior in chemical reactions, specifically oxidation, which is a chemical property.
+2. "Metals react with acids to produce hydrogen gas" describes a chemical reaction where metals interact with acids, producing new substances, so this is a chemical property.

-Step 5: Evaluate 'High electrical conductivity' — this is a physical property because it describes how well metals conduct electricity without changing their chemical identity.
+3. "Metals are malleable and ductile" refers to the ability of metals to be shaped or stretched without breaking, which does not involve a chemical change, so this is a physical property, not a chemical property.

 Watch next